mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 time, it is only doing this as the easy way out.
 Yes, every once in a while it will discover a legitimate reason, but has not properly weighted `P(legitimate
 | attempted)`.
 Most of the attempts will be as hacks, and it will be more than
-| happy to follow through with an attempt if it truly is the "simplest way".
+happy to follow through with an attempt if it truly is the "simplest way".

-Understand something as constraint-evading behavior doesn't mean "ban this behavior".
-It meant to help highlight situations where 99% of the time, it's the LLM taking the easy or fast way out instead of the correct one.
+Understanding something as constraint-evading behavior doesn't mean "ban this behavior".
+It is meant to help highlight situations where 99% of the time, it's the LLM taking the easy or fast way out instead of the correct one.
 In these cases, it's imperative that a _human_ is what is adding the warning silencing or hlint ignore.